When comparing Cabo San Lucas vs Cancun, which do you go for?

 The important distinction to make is that it is safe compared to its neighbors, and it is safe in the resort areas and airport.

 You may feel safer in the confines of your resort, but it can get overcrowded during peak times.
-For more information about the general safety in Cancun, visit our page: Is Cancun safe?
+For more information about the general safety in Cancun, visit page: Is Cancun safe? today.

 Best time to go to Cancun

-The popular beach resorts of Cancun, the Riviera Maya, and Tulum have a tropical climate which results in dry and pleasant winters and hot, humid, and often rainy summers.
+The popular beach resorts of Cancun, the Riviera Maya, and Tulum has a tropical climate which results in dry and pleasant winters and hot, humid, and often rainy summers.